john-science/john-science.github.io/_drafts/2016-06-01-doctor-who-quotient.md

 #### Is `Q` a good metric?

-Obviously, we can't take `Q` too seriously.
+Obviously, don't take `Q` too seriously.
 But is it a reasonable way to measure how big a Doctor Who fan you are?
-It's debatable, so let's go over some possible criticisms:
+Everything's debatable, so let's go over some possible criticisms:

 1. **Episodes, not Stories** - Should `Q` be based on episodes, not stories?
 It might be more fair to the 16 stories that are only partially lost.
-The major reason here is laziness.
-Combing through 263 stories is thorough enough, digging through all 826 episodes is just too much work.
+Fair point, but I'm lazy.
+Combing through all 263 stories is enough, going through all 826 episodes is just too much work.
-2. **Weights Too Heavily on the Reboot** - Most of the episodes since 2005 have been stand-alone stories.
-But in the Classic Who, most stories would take place over 4 or 5 episodes.
-This means that `Q` is weighted more heavily toward reboot episodes.
-On the other hand, classic episodes were only about 24 minutes long and reboot episodes have been more like 45 minutes, so it's not as bad as it could be.
+2. **Reboot Weight** - Does `Q` weight too heavily on the reboot?
+Most of the episodes since 2005 have been stand-alone stories.
+But in the Classic Who, most stories took 4 or 5 episodes.
+However, classic episodes were only about 24 minutes and reboot episodes have been more like 45 minutes, so it's not as bad as it could be.
-3. **Other Media** - What about all of the Doctor Who content: audio tapes, comics, and books?
+3. **Other Media** - What about all of the Doctor Who content: audio tapes, books, comics, etcetera?
 Surely someone who has read every Doctor Who book is a bigger fan than someone who hasn't?
-True, but it's impossible to count every piece of non-Canonical Doctor Who lore.
-And it is even harder to weight the value of a book versus a TV episode in a way everyone will agree with.
-So let's not try.
+True, but keeping track of all that would be a lot of work.
+And I don't want to be drawn into a debate about how to weight a book versus a TV episode.
 4. **Shada** - Wait, [Shada](https://en.wikipedia.org/wiki/Shada) isn't on the list!
 Sorry.
-It was never completed or aired, so it's not on the story count.
+It was never completed or aired.
 5. **Season 23** - Wait, the entire Season 23 is only one story?
 That's unfair!
-True.
+I agree.
 But the writers and producers said this was only one story ([The Trial of a Time Lord](https://en.wikipedia.org/wiki/The_Trial_of_a_Time_Lord)).
 So it's officially unfair.

-In the end, `Q` is the only way to measure how well you know the Doctor without resorting to standardized testing.
-But most importantly, calculating your `Q` value means making a big list of all the Doctor Who episodes you haven't seen yet.
+In the end, I built the [Q Calculator](/q.html) so I could make a big list of all the episodes I haven't seen yet.